-Under the APPI, private business operators are required to report to the Commission and notify affected individuals of a data breach that is highly likely to harm the rights and interests of affected individuals.
+Under the APPI, private business operators are required to report to the Personal Information Protection Commission (the Commission) and notify affected individuals of a data breach that is highly likely to harm the rights and interests of affected individuals.
 A leakage, loss or damage of personal data constitutes such a data breach.